sbt/website/src/reference/02-DetailTopics/01-Using-sbt/05-Triggered-Execution.md

 ### Running Multiple Commands

-Occasionally, you may need to trigger the execution of multiple commands.
-You can use semicolons to separate the commands to be triggered.

-The following will monitor for source file changes and run `clean` and `test`.
+sbt supports watching multiple, semicolon separated, commands.
+For example, the following command will monitor for source file changes and run `clean` and `test`:

 ```
 > ~ clean; test